DeepasriMPrasad/linear-algebra-for-machine-learning/README.md

 ### Cosine Rule

-Scalar product has a relationship to scalar product.
+The cosine of the angle between two vectors has a relationship with the scalar product.
+If two vectors are parallel, then their dot product is the product of their modulus.
+If two vector are perpendicular then their dot product is 0.
+If two vectors are in opposite directions then their dot product is negative of the product of the modulus of the vectors.

 ## Vector Product

-AKA Cross Product, Vector Projection and Directed Area Product
+AKA Cross Product, Vector Projection and Directed Area Product.
+This is the projection of one vector onto the other.
+It is not commutative.

 ## Outer Product